aaronbloomfield/ccc/hws/dappintro/index.md

     - Mine it into the blockchain via `miner.start()` and then `miner.stop()`
         - Make sure that the block number has increased via your mining -- if the difficulty is too high, then it may take a bit longer to mine
 5. See what happened
-    - Look at your new balance via `web3.fromWei(eth.getBalance(eth.coinbase), "ether")` -- you will notice that it deducted some gas fees
+    - Look at your new balance via `web3.fromWei(eth.getBalance(eth.coinbase), "ether")`.
+One would normally expect that gas fees are deducted.
+However, our gas is set so low (possibly to zero), and you are mining to get it into the blockchain, that you balance will actually have gone *up*.
 		- Look back at the Remix console -- it will say something like, "[block:12345 txIndex:0] from: 0x123...bcdef to: Choices.(constructor) value: 0 wei data: 0x608...57221
 logs: 0 hash: 0x123...bcdef"
 				- Save the block number (shown in the previous line as 12345), as you will need to submit that